 1. Don’t Disclose Personal Information

 There’s rarely a need to disclose personal information about your family, personal identification information, or other private data.
 Disclose this information only as needed and with caution.
-You may even consider creating a separate Facebook account just for Marketplace transactions to separate your personal and business activities.
+You may even consider creating a separate Facebook profile just for Marketplace transactions to separate your personal and business activities.

 At times it may be useful to share personal information like your address.
 In some cases, for example, we’ve had people come to our house to pick up large items like doors and heavy carpets we couldn’t transport.
 We had to give them our address.
 But we’re pretty particular about not giving out specific information until just before the person arrives.
 At least it limits the number of people who will ask for the information and fail to follow through on picking up the items.

 Furthermore, in all cases where items were picked up at our home, we have left them for contactless pickup or put them in our driveway or garage so the person is not entering our home.
 In all cases, we will not accept pickups when one of us is home alone.
 Be sure a spouse or adult family member, neighbor, or friend is home with you if you must have the person come to your home to pick up their item.